UCHIC/CIWS-WM-Node/Software/README.md

 chmod +x setup.sh
 sudo ./setup.sh
 ```
+At a minimum, be sure to `set-timer-resolution` before attempting to log.

 You can now use the `Logger` module in Python.
 Note that this was built with Python 3.7.</br></br>
 The following dependencies should be automatically installed by running `setup.sh` on the Raspberry Pi, assuming the Raspberry Pi is connected to the internet.
 ```